Korkmaz-Lab/OMICohort/.github/README.md

 University.

 ## How to run it

-The image carries the code **and** the roughly 1.76 GB of data it serves from, so there is nothing to download separately and nothing to configure.
-Just run the command below in terminal/console.
+Docker must be installed and running on your machine.

+The image contains the application **and** its 1.76 GB dataset, requiring no additional downloads or configuration.
+It operates unprivileged, requires no network access after startup, and supports Intel, AMD, and Apple Silicon and the tag covers both architectures

+Execute the following command in your terminal:

 ```bash
 docker run --rm -p 7654:7654 ghcr.io/korkmaz-lab/omicohort:0.1.2
 ```

-Then open **http://localhost:7654** in your browser.
-The same command works on Intel, AMD and Apple Silicon machines and the tag covers both architectures

-The container runs unprivileged, needs no network access once it has started, and writes nothing outside its own temporary directory.
+Once started, navigate to http://localhost:7654 in your web browser.

 ## The problem it is built around